 According to the impact analysis in the traffic study, several intersections will operate below acceptable levels of service in both the future year background and future year total conditions prior to the implementation of the recommended improvements.
 Several of the recommended improvements require the widening of urban streets in a heavily built area.
-These suggested improvements are cost prohibitive in this urban environment and would disturb the character of the neighborhood on a scale far greater then the congestion produced by the proposed development.
-It is suggested that focus be placed on the signal optimization recommendations and other more context sensitive traffic management solutions.
+These suggested improvements are cost prohibitive in this urban environment and would disturb the character of the neighborhood on a scale far greater than the congestion produced by the proposed development.
+It is suggested that focus be placed on the signal optimization recommendations and on other more context sensitive traffic management solutions.
+Transportation project AT-208, scheduled for completion in 2010, includes streetscape improvements and the addition of parallel parking along Juniper Street from 14th Street to North Avenue.
+The site plan submitted for the proposed development is consistent with the scope of AT-208.